hiei216/skf-prayer-app/README.md

 # skf-prayer-app

 ### Description
 This app is divided into 3 main sections.
-On the first tab you can select in the dropdown a prayes and the information abou it will be displayed.
+On the first tab you can select in the dropdown a prayer and the information about it will be displayed.
 On the second tab you can add new participants or choose one from the list and create for them randomly a bible verse.
 On the third tab you can filter the already created bible verses by name and date.

 ### Diagram of the whole app
  ![App diagram](/src/components/assets/skf-prayer-app-diagram.jpg)